Which women need Progesterone in HRT?

 - Trisequens (cyclical progestogen) part funded

-- Utrogestan – contains micronised progesterone – (will be funded in NZ from 1st December 2022)
+- Utrogestan – contains micronised progesterone – (fully funded)

 - Mirena Coil – contains levonorgestrel – funded (but insertion costs are not funded)